dpo007/RedditCommentKiller/UserGuide.md

 Store that refresh token somewhere safe (a password manager is ideal).

 When you run the cleanup script, you’ll paste that refresh token when prompted (as a SecureString).

-### Option C — Session-derived token (advanced, single-user)

-- Use `-AuthMode SessionDerived` and pass `-SessionAccessToken (Read-Host "Session token" -AsSecureString)`.
-- Optional: `-SessionApiBaseUri` and `-SessionAuthorizationScheme` if your token expects non-default values.
-- Treat the token as highly sensitive; do not log it.
-Prefer OS-protected secret storage if you cache it externally.
-- Session reuse may be against Reddit’s terms and can trigger account enforcement.
-Use interactively, at low volume, and stop if you see challenges/HTML defenses.

 ---